 Industrial product designing is naturally complex.

-A lot of factors together determine whether your final launch is going to be successful or not.
-From material optimization, space designing to usability, each factor needs to be aligned, increasing the power of the other.
+A lot of factors together determine whether your final launch will be successful or not.
+From material optimization, and space designing to usability, each factor needs to be aligned, increasing the power of the other.

 However, the real challenge lies in developing successful products at scale consistently.
 The traditional manufacturing process is immensely limited in potential.
 Not only are the design variations limited, but they consume a long developmental period.

 Topology optimization, the cutting-edge generative design technique, redefines this traditional industrial manufacturing process.
-Using artificial intelligence (AI) and machine learning (ML) technologies, the manufacturing process of product engineering services run with more agility.
+Using artificial intelligence (AI) and machine learning (ML) technologies, the manufacturing process of product engineering services runs with more agility.

-You have the most comprehensive array of designs possible at a fraction of a second.
+You have the most comprehensive array of designs in a fraction of a second.
 The best part?
 Now you can achieve complex structures that were impossible with traditional manufacturing development methods.
 But if you are still unsure if this technology is right for your business, we have you covered.

-This post reveals all the top benefits and limitations that this technology has in 2021.
+This post reveals all the top benefits and limitations of this technology in 2023.
 Let’s begin.

 Topology optimization is all about performance, precision, and speed in the complete product development cycle in the manufacturing industry.
-In doing so, this technology brings a host of benefits to your business.
+In doing so, this technology brings many benefits to your business.

 However, being at an early stage of development, it has its limitations.
-But to realize which ones you should care most about, you would need to take one step back.
+But to realize which ones you should care most about, you must take one step back.